advancedmysql/The-Art-of-Problem-Solving-in-Software-Engineering_How-to-Make-MySQL-Better/Chapter10.md

 Figure 10-5.
 The queue model for MySQL secondary replay.

-In MySQL secondary replay, multi-queue stages—such as for relay log flushing, transaction event replay (including reading, parsing, and queueing events), and commit operations—restrict the theoretical maximum replay speed.
+In MySQL secondary replay, multi-queue stagesâ€”such as for relay log flushing, transaction event replay (including reading, parsing, and queueing events), and commit operationsâ€”restrict the theoretical maximum replay speed.
 These serialized processes create inherent limits on how quickly the replay can proceed.

 ## 10.2 Root Cause Analysis of Slow MySQL Replay